← All workflows

 Overview

-CaseMark's Advance Directive vs. POLST comparison tool generates clear, plain-language analyses that distinguish between legal planning documents and clinician-signed medical orders.
-It covers legal status, emergency precedence, clinical appropriateness, signature requirements, and document coordination—giving attorneys and planners everything they need to advise clients on comprehensive advance care planning.
+CaseMark's Advance Directive vs. POLST comparison skill produces a comprehensive, plain-language analysis that clarifies the critical differences between legal planning documents and clinician-signed medical orders.
+It covers legal status, emergency precedence, clinical appropriateness, and document coordination tailored to the client's health status and jurisdiction.
+The result is a client-ready memo that helps legal and healthcare professionals guide informed decision-making around advance care planning.

 How it works